[This Kjerabolten Post was featured as a Lonely Planet Top Post ]

 FACING THE Kjeragbolten FEAR

 Over the years, I have steadily embraced my fear and apprehension of heights, challenging myself and reasoning out the irrational.
-I have also chastised myself, gotten angry with myself and felt woefully pathetic.
+I have also chastised myself, gotten angry, and felt woefully pathetic.

 So, you can imagine I was more than curious to see how I would handle stepping out onto this boulder.
 A boulder wedged between a mountain crevasse, 1,084 metres above a Norwegian Fjord.
 Otherwise known as Kjeragbolten, the daredevil’s rock.